pgbouncer/pgbouncer/doc/usage.md

 :  The amount of prepared statements that the client has prepared

 id
-:   Unique ID for this connection.
+:   Unique ID for client.

 #### SHOW POOLS